New Building On Aktienstraße

 Berlin

 The commercial building and former hotel “Pariser Hof” was built in 1907 on the corner of Friedrichstraße and Kochstraße in today's Kreuzberg district by architect Ludwig Engel.
 The building is characterized by its strikingly ornate, decorative Art Nouveau façade and the accentuated round corner risalit.
-The building remained largely undestroyed during the Second World War, with only the striking corner tower above the risalit and a large barrel dormer with stone surround apparently falling victim to a roof fire.
+The building remained largely undestroyed during the Second World War, with only the striking corner tower above the risalit and a large barrel dormer with stone surround falling victim to a roof fire.

 The sudden peripheral location of the property, due to the division of the city at the so-called Checkpoint Charlie, led to a significant redesign of the first floor façade for cinema use after the war.
 Most of the high and wide shop windows were bricked up and a projecting canopy was installed.
 Angular, sheet-metal dormers were also installed in the renovated roof truss.